5.2 Opportunities and Challenges of Open Culture

 The provision of public access is the visible evidence of a memory institution’s validity and usefulness to society.
 It is the justification of public expenditure on preservation, because preservation without the intent of accessibility is pointless.

-Several GLAMs decided to implement and expand open access policies to better serve their missions to connect and share with their contemporary audiences.
-Sharing and dissemination information in digital form is becoming the default mode.
+Several institutions decided to implement and expand open access policies to better serve their missions to connect and share with their audiences.
+Sharing and disseminating information in digital form is becoming the default mode as we increasingly experience art and culture online.

 In his Medium article, “Do we still need a Collections Online.”
 Adam Moriarty, Head of Information and Library at the Auckland Museum, New Zealand, describes how open access serves the museum’s mission: